SCHEDULE AN APPOINTMENT

 Composite resins, or “tooth colored dental fillings,” have several advantages over metal fillings.
 The composite bonds to the tooth structure, so the filling adds strength and protects the tooth.
 In addition, composite restorations allow us to restore teeth to their original shape and color.

-Where does the “laser cured” part come in?
-A dental laser is used to “cure” or harden the filling in a fraction of the time of a conventional filling.
-Laser cured composite fillings are stronger and less likely to break down over years of use.
+Where does the “light cured” part come in?
+A dental curing light is used to “cure” or harden the filling in a fraction of the time of a conventional filling.
+Light cured composite fillings are stronger and less likely to break down over years of use.

 Tooth-colored composite fillings look more natural than the old silver fillings—and that’s important.
 It helps you smile with confidence when you like how your smile looks.
 Even more important, though, is the health of your teeth.